-- Understands how information systems are used in companies and are dependent on the organization. - Understands concepts of software procurement, IT service management and IT governance. - Understands concepts of IT consumerization. - Learns the basics of market engineering and understand how digital platforms contribute to solving allocation problems and how their success can be measured. - Learns basics in electronic value creation (information economy), as well as basic concepts in the evaluation and analysis of data.
+- know important integrated information systems and understand how they are being used in organisations. - understand central concepts of IT management. - learn the foundations of market engineering and understand how digital platforms contribute to the solution of allocation problems and how their success can be measured. - know the foundations of digital value creation (information economy), and basic concepts for the evaluation and analysis of data.